-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Use place value understanding and I properties of operations to add and subtract continu ed.
+MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Use place value understanding and properties of operations to add and subtract continue ed.
 1.NBT.5 Given a two-digit number, mentally find 10 more or 10 less than the number, without having to count; explain the reasoning used.
-Song: Skip Counting Book: Navajo Beads Add Subtract Add Tens Subtract Tens Skip Count by 10 Number Chart Ten more or less.pdf: Given a two-digit number, mentally find 10 more or 10 less than the number, without having to count; explain the reasoning used.
-Ten-O Toss It Make a Number Subtract 10 Flashcards Bingo Addition of Tens 1.NBT.6 Subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90 (positive or zero differences), using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
-Subtraction Subtract Tens Subtraction Patterns Subtract Place Value Addition and Subtraction Relationship Use Manipulatives You Be the Teacher Subtracting in 10s.pdf: Subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90.
-Ten-O Bingo Subtract Multiples of 10
+Song: Skip Counting Book: Navajo Beads Add Subtract Add Tens Subtract Tens Skip Count by 10 Number Chart • Ten more or less 1.NBT.6 Subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90 (positive or zero differences), using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+Subtraction Subtract Tens Subtraction Patterns Subtract Place Value Addition and Subtraction Relationship Use Manipulatives Subtracting in 10s Measurement and Data (MD) Measure lengths indirectly and by i terating length units.
+1.MD.1 Order three objects by length; compare the lengths of two objects indirectly by using a third object.
+LengthNonstandard Units of Length • Order by length 1.MD.2 Express the length of an object as a whole number of length units, by laying multiple copies of a shorter object (the length unit) end to end; understand that the length measurement of an object is the number of same-size length units that span it with no gaps or overlaps.
+Limit to contexts where the object being measured is spanned by a whole number of length units with no gaps or overlaps.
+Length Nonstandard Units of Length • Length Measurement